lerina/lerina.github.io/html/code/rust-wasm/index.md

     └── package.json
 ```

+The output of `--target web` is included as an ES module.
+Thats why we endup with an ES6 flavor of JavaScript.

 ##### 7. Run the web server and open your browser

 You can use any file server, or follow along with `http` which we installed after wasm-pack.